TILOS-AI-Institute/MacroPlacement/Docs/ProxyCost/README.md

 Note that these two situations are mutually inclusive.

-Finally, we provide our computation stepsbelow:
+Finally, we provide our computation steps below:

 - For each hard MACRO:
    - For each gridcell it overlaps with: